This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to

-The Cujo leash is way better than other dog leashes without shock absorption…
+The Cujo leash is way better than traditional dog leashes without shock absorption!

-I like the added flexibility you get with the 24-inch extension and how quick & easy it is to attach (or detach) it.
-Here are 2 tips:
+I also like the added flexibility you get with the 24-inch extension and how quick & easy it is to attach (or detach) it.

-I like the small amount of shock absorption that the EzyDog leash provides — it’s just enough to minimize the stress and tension on your dog’s neck & shoulders and your arms!
-And the best part: it’s not super obvious that the stretchy part is even there.
+I really like the small amount of shock absorption that the EzyDog leash provides — it’s just enough to minimize the stress and tension on your dog’s neck & shoulders and your arms!
+The best part: it’s not super obvious that the stretchy part is even there.
 It looks just like a regular dog leash.

 The Cujo leash is weather and water resistant.
 The nylon material that the leash is made from combines strength and durability with the advantage of not constricting when wet.
 It will last a good long time!

-The handle is soft and grippy — so it’s comfortable to hold onto the entire time you’re walking your dog.
-The handle itself is what they call a ‘pyramid pull handle’ — which is very different than the handles on most other dog leashes.
-It’s similar to the handles you find on the tension cords of a workout machine or a water ski handle — where you firmly grip it with all of your fingers at once and the palm of your hand wraps entirely around the handle.
+The handle is soft and grippy — so it’s comfortable to hold onto the entire time that you’re walking your dog.
+The handle itself is what they call a ‘pyramid pull handle’ — which is very different from the handles on most other dog leashes.
+It’s similar to the handles you find on the tension cords of a workout machine or a water ski handle — where you firmly grip it with all of your fingers at once, and the palm of your hand wraps entirely around the handle.
 This is a safe, secure, and comfortable way to walk your dog for long periods of time.
 I really like it!

 The EzyDog leash comes in lots of fun colors and even has a reflective trim that becomes noticeable whenever light shines on it at night.

 It’s a tangle-free dog leash — because the cord is rather thick and won’t loop or bind.
-Likewise, if you add an extension, it swivels on the clip a full 360-degrees, rather than creating slack or getting caught while in use.
+Likewise, if you add a Cujo extension, it swivels on the clip a full 360-degrees, rather than creating slack or getting caught while in use.